lelegard/arm-cpusysregs/README.md

 can be accessed at EL3 only.
 This is explained in [this article](https://gist.github.com/lelegard/009cbdae78e5993ed9e02160b9130d7f).
 Accessing the PAC key registers at EL1 crashes macOS.

+(**) SCR_EL3 cannot by read/write at EL1.
+It is supported to format its possible values only.

 ## References